Clergy and Staff

 The Reverend Sean E. Mullen, Rector

-The Reverend Dr. Nora Johnson, Priest Associate
+The Reverend Dr. Nora Johnson, Priest Associate for Adult Formation

-Mother Johnson is Professor of English at Swarthmore College, a position she has held throughout her theological studies and continues to hold while serving in ordained ministry.
-She holds a doctorate from the University of California, Berkley, and a bachelor's degree from the University of California, Los Angeles.
+Mother Johnson is Professor of English at Swarthmore College, a position she held throughout her theological studies and continues to hold while serving in ordained ministry.
+She holds a doctorate from the University of California, Berkeley, and a bachelor's degree from the University of California, Los Angeles.
 She is a scholar of English Renaissance drama.
 With her wife Leslie, Mother Johnson lives in Philadelphia and presides over a herd of cats, goldfish, and a little terrier named Tipper who is sometimes seen around the church grounds.

-The Reverend Nicholas B. Phelps
+The Reverend Nicholas B. Phelps, Assisting Priest